Goethean science: Goethe's epistemology

 Goethe developed two dynamic concepts – one of polarity (developed in his Chromatology) and one of logical-linear sequence (Morphology).
 These are applicable across all domains.

 For Goethe understanding vital nature (natura naturans) is very much a function of taking impressions and activating thereby responses via the Gemüt (empathy, perhaps also compassion) so that one 'becomes what one perceives'.
+This is in line with Aristotle's empiricism.

 The Kantian view is the realm of quantity and thing is separate from quality and phenomenon.
 Therefore, we can never be certain what we perceive is objectively real.

 Goethe's new way of thinking (denken) is a parallel order of science [more a distinct, separate, more holistic paradigm], useful for getting past the heavy cognitive curtain erected by Kant, where only utilitarian ideas and science are valued.

 As Amrine states, Goethe accepted the mathematical approach (mathesis) was appropriate for inert nature.
 However to become truly human, we cannot hold mathesis at the center of our life—apart from and dominating over—rational Feeling.
 Anything less than truly human values at the center of our life are inappropriate and counter-productive.